OpenBB-finance/OpenBB/website/content/sdk/reference/forex/oanda/orderbook.md

 title: orderbook
 description: This documentation page hosts information on 'Orderbook' operations in forex trading using the 'Oanda' platform, powered by 'OpenBB'.
 It includes Python source code, various parameters, and return types.
-Also addressed is ploting an 'Orderbook' chart with 'matplotlib'.
+Also addressed is plotting an 'Orderbook' chart with 'matplotlib'.
 keywords:
 - orderbook